 The current RDA (Recommended Daily Allowance) for magnesium is 310-320 milligrams (mg) for adult women, and 400-420 mg for adult men.
 However, the average intake of magnesium among Americans is about 100 mg below these recommended levels making most Americans deficient in adequate magnesium levels.

 Dr. Carolyn Dean, a medical and naturopathic doctor says that consuming even the RDA amount is only “just enough to ward off outright deficiency.”
 If you’re deficient, you are likely at a higher risk of type 2 diabetes than normal.
 It’s also important to remember that for your body to use calcium effectively, you must have adequate magnesium as a cofactor.
 Unfortunately there are literally millions of people downing calcium supplements without added magnesium and thus experiencing, at best, minimal improvement.
 A good formula to remember is that the body must have absorbable calcium to make muscles contract and it must have absorbable magnesium to make muscles relax.
-Calcium and magnesium are indeed a pigeon-pair.
+Calcium and magnesium act together as a pigeon-pair.

-While we are talking about magnesium deficiency, it’s important to know that the blood test commonly offered in doctors’ offices measures serum magnesium levels.
+While we are talking about adequate magnesium levels, it’s important to know that the blood test for magnesium commonly offered in doctors’ offices measures serum magnesium levels.
 This particular test does not efficiently measure the magnesium level within the cell where 99% of the magnesium in the body is found.
 Many labs currently offer an “erythrocyte magnesium level” or “red blood cell magnesium level” test.
 These tests provide much more information about your magnesium levels and are available from labs across the country.
 Be sure to ask specifically for these tests if you want to know your intra-cellular magnesium levels.

 Those most likely to suffer from low blood levels of magnesium include senior adults as well as those who consume diuretic medications, which can increase the excretion of magnesium.
-Other symptoms of magnesium deficiency include:

 - Memory issues